CPJKU/beat_this/README.md

 ## Available models
 We release 3 main models, which were trained on all data, except the GTZAN dataset, with three different seeds.
 You can use them with the shortcut `final0`, `final1`, and `final2`.
 These are the models corresponding to "Our System" on Table 2 on the paper.

-Please be aware that, as the model ```final0``` was trained on all data except the GTZAN dataset, if you run the inference on some data that was used for training, the results may be unfairly good.
+Please be aware that, as the models ```final*``` was trained on all data except the GTZAN dataset, if you run the inference on some data that was used for training, the results may be unfairly good.

 The K-Fold models, and single split from the paper are also available.